robenkleene/design-references/blender/tutorials/blender-donut-rendering.md

 ### Light

 1. Select the "Light".
 Increase the "Size" to `0.45`.
 The larger the light the software the shadow becomes.
+2. To fix areas that might be overexposed, temporarily set "Render Properties > Color Management > View Transform: `False Color`".
+Any areas that are too bright white should be turned down by adjusting the light's power (with the `Light` selected, "Object Data Properties > Light > Power").

+## Denoise

+1. After rendering (`F12`), the